Lehks/NostraUtils/README.md

 **Note:** It is assumed that the previous command was called from the directory that CMake has build in (which was Build/ in the source's root directory during the examples here).

+**Note:** In the case that building the library succeeds, but the installation fails, try checking whether the process has the rights to write into the installation directory.

 ## Dependencies
 This Library uses Catch (https://github.com/catchorg/Catch2) as Unit-Test framework.
 The source file of Catch